shamanec/ios-appium-docker/README.md

 ## Set up the project
 1. Execute **./service.sh setup**
-2. Provide the requested data - Selenium Hub Host and Port if connecting to Selenium Grid and WebDriverAgent bundleId.
+2. Provide the requested data - Selenium Hub Host and Port if connecting to Selenium Grid and WebDriverAgent bundleId (empty bundleId value will use the provided IPA as default).

 ## Prepare WebDriverAgent.ipa file